-A comprehensive look at five ways museums, zoos, aquariums and national parks can recoup revenue or generate new earned income in 2021.
+A comprehensive look at five ways museums, zoos, aquariums and national parks can generate new revenue in 2023.

 For most cultural organizations and nonprofits, earned income is the money you can make outside of investments and government and private sector support.
 Your earned income is revenue generated from exhibitions, programs, events, memberships, admission fees, gift shop merchandise, bookstores, restaurants and renting out physical locations for events.
 In order to help you generate ideas, we dug deep and developed five ideas for you.

 The first thing any cultural organization can do is invest in e-commerce.
 Most e-commerce platforms allow you to sell more than just merchandise online.
 Your organization can sell tickets, memberships, classes, and subscriptions to just about any kind of product or program.

 An e-ommerce site doesn’t limit you to connect with people locally, it also allows you to sell a wider audience online and through more channels.
 Great store examples are The Getty and MoMa.
 Another great example is The National Parks Foundation’s online store which features great merchandise and also allows visitors from around the world to donate and support their efforts.
 The Field Museum also has a very impressive site that lets anyone shop online, buy tickets to events and manage their membership!
 The Minnesota Zoo also does a very good job of this.
 The San Diego Zoo says e-commerce sales is one the fastest growing sources of income for them.